willwray/array_typology/typology.md

 ## Core Typology

-Let `E` be the array element type, any cv qualifers included,
+Let `E` be the array element type, any cv qualifiers included,
 and `N` the array extent, usually taken to be of type `size_t`.

 * [Core array `E[N]` and its associated compounds](#core-array-E[N]-and-its-associated-compounds)